OpenPiRobotics/CVzero/README.md

 ### Camera

-Offical Raspberry Pi camera, v1 v2
+Offical Raspberry Pi camera, v1 or v2 linux support Webcams
-linux support Webcamera

 ## How to help

 Join us on our discord channel, download and test the libray and example code.
-If you wish to sbumit code please make a pull request.
+If you wish to submit code please make a pull request.

 ## Building